how to monetize a blog in 2023

 Just as with digital products, the key to success with physical products is to find an engaged audience and offer them a product to solve one of their most pressing problems.

-Flipping a blog is similar to flipping a property.
-You find a blog, build up its traffic so it’s earning a decent revenue, then sell it on to the highest bidder.
+Flipping a website is kind of similar to flipping a property.
+You find an existing site, build up its traffic, and add monetization streams so it’s earning a decent monthly revenue.
+Then you sell on to the highest bidder for a nice wad of cash.

 Sounds interesting, right?
-So how much money can you actually make from flipping a blog?
+So how much money can you make from flipping a website?

-Well, you can typically sell a blog for 24× to 30x its average monthly profit.
-That’s a general rule of thumb – blog valuations may vary across different industries.
+Well, you can typically sell a website for 24× to 30x its average monthly profit.
+That’s a general rule of thumb – valuations may vary across different industries.

-You can either flip your own blog, or purchase abandoned blogs specifically for flipping.
-With any blog flipping project, your primary goal is to make as much monthly revenue as possible.
+You can either flip your own site, or purchase abandoned sites specifically for flipping.
+With any website flipping project, your primary goal is to generate as much monthly revenue as possible before selling.

 You can use a wide range of monetization methods to achieve that, including ads, affiliates, referral partnerships, and digital products.